Robert F. Kennedy 1968 presidential campaign: Richard Nixon

-After President Johnson withdrew from the primary, Nixon commented that RFK seemed favored for the nomination.
-When Richard Nixon heard that RFK had announced his candidacy, Nixon reportedly said, "We've just seen some very terrible forces unleashed.
+After President Johnson withdrew from the primary, Nixon commented that Kennedy seemed favored for the nomination.
+When Richard Nixon heard that Kennedy had announced his candidacy, Nixon reportedly said, "We've just seen some very terrible forces unleashed.
 Something bad is going to come out of this."
-However, Nixon was relieved by RFK's entry into the Democratic primary—he believed the divisions created by RFK's candidacy would be an advantage for Republicans.
+However, Nixon was relieved by Kennedy's entry into the Democratic primary—he believed the divisions created by Kennedy's candidacy would be an advantage for Republicans.
 In April, Nixon proposed a debate between Kennedy and himself.
 Nixon, who during his own campaign for the presidency spoke about federal power to the states and economic empowerment for blacks in a late May speech, said: "Bobby and I have been sounding pretty much alike."
 Kennedy tied with Nixon in polls conducted in the latter part of 1967.
 When Kennedy was announced the winner of the California primary, Nixon told his family: "It sure looks like we'll be going against Bobby."

 Kennedy family

 Kennedy's wife, Ethel, regularly joined Kennedy when he was campaigning.
 His brother Ted and brother-in-law Steve Smith, were involved in the campaign as informal advisors.
-Ted and his sisters Jean Kennedy Smith and Patricia Kennedy Lawford were in the entourage of the Kennedy campaign at the Ambassador Hotel after RFK won the California primary.
-RFK met with his father Joseph P. Kennedy, Sr. ahead of making the announcement; the elder Kennedy dropped his head "to his chest in regret."
+His sisters Jean Kennedy Smith and Patricia Kennedy Lawford were in the entourage of the Kennedy campaign at the Ambassador Hotel after Kennedy won the California primary.
+Kennedy met with his father, Joseph P. Kennedy Sr., ahead of making the announcement; the elder Kennedy dropped his head "to his chest in regret."
 Bzdek wrote, "He no longer wished to see three sons as president; he only wished to see the last two alive."